Brescia has partnered with other institutions in Ontario to create pathways through

 - Preliminary Year is co-educational; both Male and Female students can apply for admission.

 Where do I send my transcripts?

-- Please submit your official documents using the Ontario Universities Application Centre OR via mail to: Admission Office, Brescia University College, 1285 Western Road, London
+- For all other students, please submit your official documents using the Ontario Universities Application Centre OR via mail to: Admission Office, Brescia University College, 1285 Western Road, London

 ON, N6G 1H2.